jessicaschilling/ipfs-ia-scratchpad/docs/press.md

 Feel free to reprint the information in this section in its entirety without explicit approval.

 ### Long description
-IPFS (the Inter Planetary File System) is lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed mollis porttitor tellus, eu finibus arcu dapibus at.
-Phasellus eget pulvinar turpis.
-Pellentesque ullamcorper risus ac ipsum tempus posuere.
-Suspendisse pulvinar massa nunc, sit amet gravida tortor molestie et.
-Nam faucibus erat ut ligula semper, vel bibendum dui sodales.
-Donec et efficitur arcu.
-Nunc placerat vitae tellus vitae consectetur.
-Cras bibendum lobortis elit, eget maximus nulla finibus vitae.
-Quisque imperdiet turpis non elementum eleifend.
-Pellentesque fermentum ex mi.
-Suspendisse vestibulum ante a est posuere, luctus molestie augue placerat.
-Pellentesque volutpat, lectus a vulputate consectetur, sapien leo aliquam justo, et faucibus turpis libero in massa.
-Aenean quis faucibus ipsum.
-Phasellus ac ligula sollicitudin, mattis eros vitae, aliquet ligula. **(xxx words)**
+IPFS (the InterPlanetary File System) is a peer-to-peer hypermedia protocol for content addressing.
+An alternative to the HTTP protocol, IPFS builds on the principles of peer-to-peer networking and content-based addressing to create a decentralized and distributed information storage and delivery network.
+With IPFS, users ask for a file and the system finds and delivers the closest copy.
+In addition to more efficient content distribution, IPFS offers improved security, greater content integrity, and resistance to third-party tampering. **(541 characters/82 words)**

 ### Short description
-IPFS (the InterPlanetary File System) is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.
-IPFS addresses files based on content, not location. **(150 characters/26 words)**
+IPFS (the InterPlanetary File System) is a peer-to-peer network and protocol designed to make the web faster, safer, and more user-centered.
+IPFS upgrades the web to work peer to peer, addressing data by _what_ it is instead of _where_ it’s located on the network, or _who_ is hosting it.  **(282 characters/52 words)**

 ### IPFS and Filecoin